dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 ### Email and Accounts

 Decluttering almost always starts with me upon receiving an **update which is no longer relevant to me**, recently job offers.
 If I have about 10 minutes available I decide on the following: Do I want to keep the account or to cease the communication?
 If I want to keep the account then I click on "Unsubscribe", if the company has more than one step to remove me, then I deliberate on marking as spam or logging in.
 If time allows I log in and untick everything.
-Then I get back to my email and remove **all** emails from that company.
+Then I get back to my email and **remove all emails** from that company.

 More often than thought the account is no longer relevant.
 Something used once or a couple of times in the past, like that sticker promotion pack which I used for my podcast and now wants US tax authorization, that flower seller that I used once and will never use again as I buy local, etc. In these cases I give the extra time to remove my account.
 Some companies ask for a support ticket in order to convince you to stay.
 That's OK, can create that ticket.
 Again then I wait for the confirmation and then remove all the emails from that company.

 ### Every Now and Then Account Check

 Some times when I need to wait between 10 and 15 minutes for something, I check my password manager.
 Are there any accounts that I no longer use?
 Then this triggers the steps described above, intentionally.
-A couple of times, I discovered that there were from companies now closed.
+On few occasions I discovered that account credentials were from companies now closed.

-### Articles to Read Later/Keep
+### Articles to Keep or Read Later

 I was using many and different applications, again causing questions like: "where should I store this?".